 The usual place the egg gets stuck is between the cloaca (vent) and the uterus (shell gland).

 Hens suffering from this will have a penguin stance and will pump her tail up and down to try and move the egg along.
 Read our guide to egg binding for more information.

-Egg eating is frequently caused by: low calcium levels, insufficient protein , boredom or a happy accident.
+Egg eating is frequently caused by: low calcium levels, insufficient protein, boredom or by accident.

-- Diet Issue: Offer free choice oyster shell to them in addition to their feed.
+- Diet Issue: Offer a free choice of oyster shell to them in addition to their feed.